Eagle Materials Inc. research snapshot

 $125 to $160 before dividends

-More likely if housing and non-residential construction weaken, cement prices soften, wallboard prices decline on overcapacity, input cost inflation squeezes margins, or the broader market re-rates construction materials stocks to lower multiples.
+More likely if housing and non-residential construction weaken, cement prices soften, wallboard prices decline on overcapacity, input cost inflation and higher interest expense squeeze margins, expansion projects cost more than planned, or the market re-rates construction materials stocks to lower multiples.

 EXP AI technical analysis